daddel80/notepadpp-multireplace/README.md

 - **Double-Click** — Allows direct in-place editing (configurable in Settings).
 - **Ctrl+Up / Ctrl+Down** — Moves selected rows up or down in the list.
 Hold the keys for auto-repeat.
 - **Ctrl+L** — Toggles the list visibility (collapse/expand).
-- **Ctrl+Shift + Button Click** — Temporarily bypasses the list and uses the input fields for the clicked action.
-The list dims visually while the keys are held.
+- **Ctrl+Shift + Button Click** — Momentarily flips the list-vs-input mode for the clicked action.
+With an active list, the action uses the input fields (list dims); with a dimmed list (when **Keep list always visible** is enabled), the action uses the list.
+Release the keys to return.

 ### List Columns
 - **Find** — The text or pattern to search for.